tainn/bzw/readme.md

 ## dump and output

-since [`v3.0`](https://github.com/tainn/bzw/tree/v3.0), only the lazy io approach is supported, in order to ensure a complete end state in case of runtime errors
+- a final call of the `dump()` method is required to write the in-memory string content to the end file

-this means that the final call of the `dump` method is required to write the in-memory string content to the end file. the `output` method can also be called to print the creation to stdout instead of writing it to a file
+- the `output()` method can also be called to print the creation to stdout instead of writing it to a file

 ```py
 from bzw import Bzw